-An excellent book, written by Dr Maxwell Maltz, first published in 1960 went on to sell in excess of 30 million copies before an update by Dan Kennedy, published in 2001 and a second by Matt Furey (president of the Psycho-cybernetics Foundation) published in 2015.
-Matthew Maltz outlined a way of thinking about the mind that he called Psycho-Cybernetics, which introduced what self-image is about and how we can control it.
+The Doctor wrote an excellent book, first published in 1960 which sold in excess of 30 million copies before an update by Dan Kennedy, published in 2001 and a second by Matt Furey (president of the Psycho-cybernetics Foundation) published in 2015.
+Matthew Maltz outlined a way of thinking about the mind that he called Psycho-Cybernetics, which introduced the concept of what self-image is about and how we can control it.

-Dr Maltz was a cosmetic surgeon and his ideas were based on his own observations of people who were either considering having cosmetic surgery or had undergone a cosmetic operation.
+Dr Maltz was a cosmetic surgeon whose ideas were based on his observations of people who were either considering having cosmetic surgery or had undergone a cosmetic operation.
 Over the years, his ideas have gained much support through modern science.

 What Self-Image Is About

 Dr Maltz uses the analogy of a (personal) blueprint to describe what he means by self-image.
 When you look at a blueprint (or a plan) of a house, you can see how the house is structured.
 An expert builder can make decisions about how to go about building that house.
 E.G. you can see how big a house will be, how many levels it will have, how many rooms, and all the precise measurements, before actually building it.

 Personally, I think this analogy is close, but with one difference.
 Certainly, a self-image is a little like a blueprint of a person’s personality and behaviours.
-I.E. if a person’s self-image can be revealed, their personality and behaviours can be predicted.
+I.E. if a person’s self-image can be revealed at any particular time, their personality and behaviours can be predicted at that time.
 However, a blueprint of a house is created and usually agreed to (signed off) before the house is built, while a person’s self-image develops as that person experiences life and it dynamically changes over time.

 The importance of your self-image, should not be underestimated; it plays an enormous role in life and drives everything you do, whether you are aware of it or not.